Get

 Option 1

-End the “hunt” by shining the laser pointer on one of your cat’s toys.
+End the “hunt” by shining a laser pointer on one of your cat’s toys.
 As they pounce on the laser, they will “catch” the toy and feel like they’ve won.
-They can then move onto the “killing” stage of their cycle, kicking their toy and feeling the satisfaction that comes with catching their prey.
+They can then move on to the “finishing” part of the hunt, kicking their toy and feeling the satisfaction that comes with catching their prey.

 Option 2

 After your cat has run after the laser pointer for a while, you can switch to playing with a physical toy.
 We like toys attached to a fishing rod because you can use them to mimic the erratic movements of the laser pointer.
-These are the best type of toys for making sure your cat gets the satisfaction of completing all four steps within the “hunting” stage of their daily cycle.
+These are the best type of toys for making sure your cat gets the satisfaction of completing a “hunt”.

-After your cat has caught their toy, they’ll move on to the eating and sleeping stages of their cycle, so it’s a good idea to coordinate the end of your play session to coincide with your cat’s mealtimes.
+After your cat has caught their toy, they’ll usually move on to a calmer state of mind, so it’s possibly a good idea to coordinate the end of your play session to coincide with something relaxing, like your cat’s mealtimes.
 They’ll probably then settle down to a satisfying grooming session before finding a cozy spot for a long nap.

 Keep Laser Pointer Sessions Short & Sweet

 Using a laser for cats can be tiring, and their hunting instincts will often override their other senses.
-Your cat can easily become exhausted, especially if they’re not using to such high-intensity exercise.
-Keep sessions short, and end them before your cat becomes too tired.
+Your cat can easily become frustrated, especially if they’re not used to such high-intensity exercise.
+Keep sessions short, and end them before your cat becomes too aggressive.

 What About Laser Pointers on Pet Cameras?